collonybot/docs/setup-the-admin-dashboard-chat.md

 ---
-title: "Setup the Admin Dashboard Chat in collony AI"
+title: "Setup the Admin Dashboard"
 description: "Create a private Telegram dashboard chat in collony AI to receive alerts, moderation logs, and reports."
 ---